brikis98/yevgeniy-brikman-homepage/_posts/2016-12-20-implementing-lean-software-development.md

 Some of my favorite non-obvious ideas from this book:

-* Smaller batches have less variation.
-The variation in a 60 minute task is typically going to be measured in minutes; the variation in a 60 day task is typically going to be measured in weeks.
-By doing work in small batches, you can reduce variation, which makes it easier to predict and optimize your schedule.
+## Smaller batches have less variation

+- The variation in a 60-minute task is typically going to be measured in minutes.
+- The variation in a 60-day task is typically going to be measured in weeks.
+- By doing work in small batches, you can reduce variation, which makes it easier to predict and optimize your schedule.

+## Overly high utilization leads to thrashing

-* A CPU becomes less efficient above a certain utilization percentage; for example, above ~80% utilization, the CPU may start thrashing and spending much of it's time on overhead (e.g. context switching).
-It turns out the same is true of people.
-As you fill someone's schedule more and more, initially their efficiency goes up, but above a threshold of roughly 80% utilization, the efficiency actually goes back down (i.e. cycle time goes up, sharply).
-Leaving some slack in the system is essential for efficiency.
-This may have been one of the biggest benefits of programs like Google's 20% time: these programs not only allow for trying out new ideas, but also ensure there is enough slack in the system to avoid thrashing.
+* A CPU becomes less efficient above a certain utilization percentage.
+* For example, above ~80% utilization, the CPU may start _thrashing_, spending much of it's time on overhead (e.g. context switching).
+* It turns out the same is true of people.
+* As you fill someone's schedule more and more, initially their efficiency goes up, but above a threshold of roughly 80% utilization, the efficiency actually goes back down (i.e. cycle time goes up, sharply).
+* Leaving some slack in the system is essential for efficiency.
+* This may have been one of the biggest benefits of programs like Google's 20% time: these programs not only allow for trying out new ideas, but also ensure there is enough slack in the system to avoid thrashing.

+## Local vs global optimizations

-* Optimizing local metrics does not necessarily optimize global metrics; in fact, once a system passes some base level of efficiency, optimizing a local metric often comes at the cost of a global metric.
-Therefore, always focus on big-picture, global metrics, such as cycle time and customer satisfaction.
+* Optimizing local metrics does not necessarily optimize global metrics.
+* In fact, once a system passes some base level of efficiency, optimizing a local metric often comes at the cost of a global metric.
+* Therefore, always focus on big-picture, global metrics, such as cycle time and customer satisfaction.

+## Self-directed work is more efficient

 * If you want to work quickly and efficiently, especially in a large team, you'll find that a centralized point of management and dispatch is simply too slow and inefficient.
-The only way to get things done fast is to make sure everyone can self-direct their work.
+* The only way to get things done fast is to make sure everyone can self-direct their work.

+## Just-in-time decision-making is more efficient

 * Make decisions as late as possible (but no later!), as that's the point when you'll have the most knowledge about the situation.
-This means you should not do a huge, up-front planning process and come up with massive, immutable specs, as in the early stages, you lack the information you need to make good decisions.
-Instead, set high level goals, make everyone aware of them, and let teams incrementally ("just in time") discover the best way to move you towards those goals.
+* This means you should not do a huge, up-front planning process and come up with massive, immutable specs, as in the early stages, you lack the information you need to make good decisions.
+* Instead, set high level goals, make everyone aware of them, and let teams incrementally ("just in time") discover the best way to move you towards those goals.

+## Automation is good, up to a point

-* Automation is generally good, but there is a danger to completely removing people from the equation: an automated process typically cannot change, adapt, or improve.
+* Automation is generally good.
+* However, there is a danger to completely removing people from the equation.
+* An automated process typically does not change, adapt, or improve.

 ## Quotes